St.Giles’, St.Bartholomew’s & St.Mary’s | Weddings

 Introduction

 Thinking of getting married?
+Want to renew your vows?
 Many congratulations!

 In our churches we uphold the traditional teaching of the Church about marriage, that it is the gift of God in creation and a means of grace and that it should be undertaken as a lifelong commitment.

-If you would like to get married at St Giles’, St Mary’s or St Bartholomew’s do contact us as soon as possible.
+If you would like to get married at St Giles’, St Mary’s or St Bartholomew’s, do contact us as soon as possible.
 We will do all we can to ensure your wedding day is a very happy one and that your marriage begins on the firmest of foundations.
-You will be invited to make your solemn promises to each other, not only in front of your family and friends but in the sight of God and with God’s blessing.
+You will be invited to make your solemn promises to each other, not only in front of your family and friends, but in the sight of God and with God’s blessing.

 We will help you to prepare for your marriage, both with the logistics as well as emotionally and spiritually.